 de La Paz, S. (2005).
 Historical reasoning instruction and writing strategy mastery in culturally and academically diverse middle school.
 Journal of Educational Psychology, 97, 139-156.

-de La Paz, S., & Wissinger, D.R.
+de La Paz, S., and Wissinger, D.R.
 (2015).
 Effects of genre and content knowledge on historical thinking with academically diverse high school students.
 Journal of Experimental Education, 83, 110-129.

 Fang, Z. (2012).
 Language correlates of disciplinary literacy.
 Topics in Language Disorders, 32, 19-34.

-Fang, Z. & Schleppegrell, M. (2008).
+Fang, Z. and Schleppegrell, M. (2008).
 Reading in second content areas: A language-based pedagogy.
 University of Michigan Press.

-Fang, Z., & Schleppegrell, M. J. (2010).
+Fang, Z., and Schleppegrell, M. J. (2010).
 Disciplinary literacies across content areas: Supporting secondary reading through functional language analysis, Journal of Adolescent and Adult Literacy, 53, 586-597.